 Preparing Your Horse

-vital to your safety, especially in a remote area.
+In addition to being physically fit, your horse needs to possess basic skills that are vital to your safety, especially in a remote area.
 Fortunately, you can build your horse’s fitness level and brush up on his trail skills at the same time.

 Here are the skills your horse should possess: